 Department of Energy

-• U.S. Department of Energy Einstein Fellowship Program: The Albert Einstein Distinguished Educator Fellowship Program is a 10-month distinguished educator fellowship for K-12 mathematics and science teachers.
-Selected teachers spend up to one year in a congressional office or a federal agency.
-Agencies that have participated include the Department of Energy, the National Science Foundation, the National Aeronautics and Space Administration, the National Institutes of Health, the Department of Education, National Institute of Standards and Technology, the White House Office of Science and Technology Policy, and the National Oceanic and Atmospheric Administration.
-The fellows provide their educational expertise, years of experience, and personal insights to these offices.
+- U.S. Department of Energy Albert Einstein Distinguished Educator Fellowship Program provides an opportunity for K-12 science, technology, engineering and mathematics teachers to work and influence education and policy on a national level.
+Selected teachers spend up 11 months in a congressional office or a federal agency.
+Past participating agencies include the Defense Department, Department of Energy, the Library of Congress, the National Science Foundation, the National Aeronautics and Space Administration, the Geological Survey and the Department of Homeland Security.
+The fellows provide their educational expertise, years of experience and personal insights to these offices.

-• U.S. Department of Energy, National Science Bowl: The National Science Bowl® is a highly visible educational event and academic competition among teams of high school students who attend science seminars and compete in verbal forums to solve technical problems and answer questions in all branches of science and math.
+- U.S. Department of Energy National Science Bowl is a highly visible educational event and academic competition.
+Teams of high school students attend science seminars and compete in verbal forums to solve technical problems and answer questions in all branches of science and math.
 The regional and national events encourage student involvement in math and science activities, improve awareness of career options in science and technology, and provide an avenue of enrichment and reward for academic science achievement.

 Appalachian Regional Commission

-• Appalachian Regional Commission Education and Training: Education and training are driving forces behind Appalachia’s economic growth, preparing students and workers to compete successfully in the world economy.
-Information and resources are available to help the community strengthen its education and training systems.
+- Appalachian Regional Commission recognizes that education and training are the driving forces behind Appalachia’s economic growth, preparing students and workers to compete successfully in the world economy.
+The commission provides grants, research information and resources to help the community strengthen its education and training systems, address economic disparity and advance the well-being of those living in the region.

 The Institute of Museum and Library Services

-• The Institute of Museum and Library Services is an independent federal grant-making agency dedicated to creating and sustaining a nation of learners by helping libraries and museums serve their communities.
-The institute fosters leadership, innovation and a lifetime of learning by supporting the nation’s 15,000 museums and 122,000 libraries.
+- The Institute of Museum and Library Services is an independent federal grant-making agency dedicated to creating and sustaining a nation of learners by helping libraries and museums serve their communities.
+The institute fosters leadership, innovation and a lifetime of learning by supporting the nation’s 35,000 museums and 120,000 libraries.
 The institute also encourages partnerships to expand the educational benefit of libraries and museums.
+The agency’s work benefits libraries of all types, including public, research, academic and tribal.
+IMLS also supports museums of all disciplines, including art, history, botanic gardens, aquariums, science and technology centers, children’s museums and zoos.
 Created by the Museum and Library Services Act of 1996, P.L.
 104-208, IMLS administers the Library Services and Technology Act and the Museum Services Act.
-In 2003, Congress re-authorized the Museum and Library Services Act, P.L.
-108-81, re-affirming the vital role that museums and libraries play in our communities.
+The Museum and Library Services Act of 2018 , P.L.
+115-410, reaffirmed the vital role that museums and libraries play in our communities and provides funding through fiscal year 2025.
 The institute receives policy advice from the president-appointed, Senate-confirmed National Museum and Library Services Board.

 Library Of Congress

-• Library of Congress American Memory: American Memory is the front door to primary source materials relating to the history and culture of the United States.
+- Library of Congress Digital Collections: Digital Collections is the front door to primary source materials relating to the history and culture of the United States.
 More than 125 online collections are available to educators, students and the general public.
 Collection formats include digitized documents, manuscripts, films, photographs, prints, sound recordings and maps.
+Topics include American history, government and politics, war and military, performing arts, geography and much more.

-• Library of Congress Exhibits: Exhibitions are assembled on various topics for visitors to the Library of Congress in Washington, D.C.
+- Library of Congress Exhibits: Exhibitions are assembled on various topics for visitors to the Library of Congress in Washington, D.C.
+Library of Congress Exhibits curate materials from a variety of sources.
 Sometimes the materials for these exhibits are assembled from Library of Congress collections; sometimes the materials are on loan from other institutions.
 Portions of these exhibits are digitized and presented on the website.
+Teachers and students can access these special presentations online.
+Current online features include Baseball Americana at Nationals Park and NAACP: A Century in the Fight for Freedom.

 U.S. Mint